xtophe80/asselect/README.md

 ## Developing

-Install node.js from https://node.org and set PATH to include <install-dir>/bin
+Install node.js from https://node.org and add \<install-dir\>/bin to PATH.

 Install npm packages from the source code top level directory):